 Completion of Masdar City

-Masdar City is the latest in a series of hi-tech, self-sufficient, eco-friendly cities being developed around the world.
+Masdar City is the latest in a series of hi-tech, self-sufficient, eco-friendly cities appearing around the world.
 Construction of this massive project began in 2008; the first phase was completed in 2015 and the final phase is finished in 2025.* By now, it covers an area totalling 6 sq km (2.3 sq mi) and is home to over 50,000 residents.

 Like the Great City in China, traditional motor cars are banned from the city.
 Most travel can be accomplished via public mass transit and personal rapid transit (PRT) systems, with existing road and railways connecting to other locations outside the city.* The absence of motor vehicles, coupled with Masdar's perimeter wall, allows for narrow and shaded streets, keeping out hot desert winds and helping funnel cool breezes around the city.
 At street level, temperatures are 12-15°C lower than the rest of Abu Dhabi.* Masdar City is carbon neutral, powered entirely by renewable energy and includes the largest solar power plant in the Middle East.
 Vertical farms, now emerging in many urban regions, provide much of the city's food.*